M-sadiq98/sigma-demo/README.md

 # sigma-demo
-This is a practice file
+This is a practice file.